queyruto/qgis_sentinel2_geelayers/README.md

 First, if you did not sign-up for Google Earth Engine, do it [here](https://earthengine.google.com/signup/)

-Then install `earthengine-api` in the QGis python environment.
+Then install the great QGis plugin named [qgis-earthengine-plugin](https://github.com/gee-community/qgis-earthengine-plugin).
+You need a QGis version > 3.18.
+Follow the instructions to install this plugin.

+If you get difficulties to install the python Earth Engine API, you can do that:

 1. Open an OSGeo4W Shell
 2. Type the following commands: